pytorch/glow/docs/TensorLayout.md

 Notes:

-1. For each dimension, the identifier can be either a single english alphabet letter, either upper or lower case, or the star symbol.
+1. For each dimension, the identifier can be either a single English alphabet letter, either upper or lower case, or the star symbol.
 2. We assume that a single letter is enough for each dimension, it makes parsing easier and avoids adding delimiters in the serialized format,